Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 Some gear, like explosives, missiles and grenades, has a skill which measures its effect.

 For example, a Magma Carta Personal Explosives™ Hand Grenade has the skill Explode 4.
-When the grenade goes off, roll Explode to A everyone in the same zone.
+When the grenade goes off, roll Explode to :fate[attack] everyone in the same zone.

 Using gear with an effect skill typically calls for the character to take an :fate[overcome] action to activate the item.
 If that's successful the character can pass the initiative baton to the device and roll for its effect.
 If the :fate[overcome] succeeds with style, the boost can be passed to the device.